 The same semaphores are in this view (above) with 55018 Ballymoss heading south up the main line, passing a northbound train pulled by sister loco 55001 on 1st August 1975.
 I returned to Newark the following day and continued on foot further north to a spot alongside the River Trent (below) where I captured 55004 Queen's Own Highlander on the down 'Flying Scotsman' on 2nd August.

 The next location at Retford appealed to me because of the signals near Babworth signal box, a short walk north of the station.
-On my way to this spot I paused at a footbridge over the tracks to photograph 47519 heading for London with the 'Tees-Tyne Pullman' (above) on 29th July 1975 - Gateshead must have been short of 'Deltics' that day.
+On my way to this spot I paused at a footbridge over the tracks to photograph 47519 heading for London with the 'Yorkshire Pullman' (above) on 29th July 1975.
 The signal box is seen in this view (below) as 55006 The Fife And Forfar Yeomanry heads past on a down express, with Retford station in the distance on 28th July 1975.

 Just behind my last vantage point stood this tall signal post (above) with 47431 completing the picture with a southbound express on 29th July 1975.
 Four pictures now at Doncaster, starting with 55002 The King's Own Yorkshire Light Infantry arriving from the south on 2nd August 1975 (below) when it was still part of the 22-strong 'Deltic' fleet, before being officially preserved as part of today's National Collection.